-The Carriage of Goods Act provides four options for contracts of carriage.
+The Carriage of Goods Act (now the Contract and Commercial Law Act) provides four options for contracts of carriage.
 Goods can be carried:

 Many carriers will only take goods at the owner's risk so it's important you make arrangements for insurance, either through the carrier, or directly with an insurer, if you don’t want to be out of pocket for repairs.
 When there’s no written contract, the carrier will be liable for unintentional loss or damage up to $2000 per item.